zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 })
 ```
 ## Test with the mock function
-Sometime we should mock some functions to return the result as we need, so that we can test the function's behavior if is correct.
+Sometimes we should mock some functions to return the result as we need so that we can test the function's behavior if is correct.

 For this `vitest` provide the `vi.mock('path/of/import/function')` & `vi.mocked().mockReturnValue()`.

 **usePosts.ts**
-In this hook, the request function `getPost` is a fetch function imported from request file, but when we test it we don't want to get the real data back, we need to use mock data so that we can control the `expct` statement.
+In this hook, the request function `getPost` is a fetch function imported from the request file, but when we test it we don't want to get the real data back, we need to use mock data so that we can control the `expct` statement.
 ```js
 import { useState, useEffect } from "react";
 import { getPosts } from "./request";